mongodb/docs-realm/examples/dotnet/README.md

 If you need permissions for tasks like editing schemas or enabling/disabling Sync, you can request permissions from the current project owners, Caleb Thompson and Nathan Contino.

+# Upgrading Realm Version

+If you are writing code in unit tests that apply to either the `LocalOnly/`, `Examples/`, or `ConsoleTests/` folders and the changes require an update Realm version, you will have to update the following files for each folder,
+respectively:

+- `examples/dotnet/LocalOnly/LocalOnly.csproj`
+- `examples/dotnet/Examples/Examples.csproj`
+- `examples/dotnet/ConsoleTests/ConsoleTests.csproj`